 What does a transition coach do?

 As a transition coach, I partner with you to effectuate change.
-I use the same process with all clients, whether they are career, life or transition coaching clients.
+I use the same process with all clients, whether they are seeking services for career coaching, life coaching or transition coaching.

-We meet regularly in my office (or via Zoom or phone) for the duration of our program.
-These are your strategy sessions, where you move through stuck points and clear out any limiting beliefs that keep your thinking small.
+We meet regularly in my office (or via Zoom or phone) for the duration of your program.
+These are your strategy sessions, these are one-hour sessions where you move through stuck points and clear out any limiting beliefs that keep your thinking small.
 I help you focus on options, one at a time, so that you can zero in on the one that is a fit for you .
 These one-on-one strategy sessions create a regular structure for change during our program.
-These meetings, like a steady drumbeat, create the steady, dependable structure for for your change.
+These meetings, like a steady drumbeat, create the steady, dependable structure for your change.

 And throughout your coaching program, I am available via email between sessions.
 Some clients email me every morning and night to plan out and review the day’s accomplishments.
 Others will write a long “here’s where I am” note in the middle of the week so that we can explore their thinking together.

 The in-person strategy sessions are where we strategize, the time between sessions are where you execute the strategy we’ve discussed.
-And I’m always there for you -- celebrating your wins, and encouraging you to do that thing we discussed if you stall.
+And I’m always there for you -- celebrating your wins, and encouraging you to do that thing we discussed if you might just be overthinking it.

 When I say I’m there to celebrate your wins I mean it; celebrating wins is a key part of our work.
 As a coach, I often receive wonderful letters and images at key life moments, whether it’s “I quit!”, “I’m pregnant!”, “We just got engaged!”, or -- and yes, even, “They offered me a $50,000 signing bonus we talked about!!”

 It is a great honor to be part of the celebration at these key life moments.
-It’s why my clients hire me -- to effectuate change. and It’s an honor to share in and celebrate these moments with my clients.
+You are me to effectuate change, to coach you through a transition. and It’s an honor to share in and celebrate these moments with my clients.
+And I hope I get to do it with you!

 What does a career transition coach do?